Places to Visit in Scotland in Winter

 The Royal Scottish Academy is used as an exhibition space (usually with an entrance fee) and includes an underground garden level that houses a restaurant, shop and visitor facilities, while the National Gallery building next door (free to enter) houses the major artworks of the collection.

-As well as art from international painters, this gallery also contains great examples of Scottish artworks and there are also storytelling sessions for children.
-There’s even a free bus that will take you to the Scottish National Gallery of Modern Art a few miles away so you can spend most of the day lost in the world of art without having to pay a single penny.
+As well as art from international painters, this gallery also contains major examples of Scottish artwork, and there are also storytelling sessions for children.
+There’s even a free bus that will take you to the Scottish National Gallery of Modern Art, so you can spend most of the day lost in the world of art without having to pay a single penny.

 Things to Do in Glasgow in Winter